 In 1952, his parents separated, and his father left the family when OJ was still very young.
 Simpson’s mother raised him and his three other siblings by herself.

 Simpson and his family lived in San Francisco in the housing projects of the Potrero Hill neighborhood.

-In his teenage years, Simpson joined a Persian Warriors street gang and was briefly incarcerated at the San Francisco Youth Guidance Center.
+In his teenage years, Simpson joined a Persian Warriors street gang and then spent time at the San Francisco Youth Guidance Center.
 He was also arrested two other times.